-(Corrects 5th last paragraph to say “two-month peak” instead of
+(Corrects 5th last paragraph to say “two-month peak” instead of “one-month peak”)

 * Wall Street erases some losses on dovish Feds comments

-* Fed presidents Lockhart, Kocherlakota urge accommodative
+* Fed presidents Lockhart, Kocherlakota urge accommodative policy

 * U.S. Treasuries weaken; Brent, U.S. crude fall